- What should I post to Timeline?

 [Note: all posts have an associated posting date/time; here we are referring to the date/times associated with the event/deadline itself].

-Tagged posts show up on the Events tab in the Timeline app.
-You can also tell Timeline to publish the post using additional media (e.g., email, text messages).
-You can also publish a tagged post to a destination, which currently can only be a Drupal website.
+Tagged posts show up on the Events of Interest and the Events listing page reached by clicking More from the Home view.
+You can also tell Timeline to publish the post using additional media (e.g., email, text messages) and publish a tagged post to a destination, which currently can only be a Drupal website.
 Please see the How-To: Add Timeline to a Drupal website for instructions on setting this up.

 Tags are of two types: open and closed.
 To publish a tagged post to a closed tag, you need to have the associated tag posting right.
 To publish to an open tag, you need to have the “publish to open tags” right.
-When you go to create a tagged post (click on the My Posts sub-tab under Publish, then click Create Tagged Post), the Add Tags button shows all the tags to which you have posting rights.
 If you do not see a tag to which you think you should have posting rights, please contact the Timeline administrator.

 To ensure that your post gets to its intended recipients, it is important that you understand how tags work.
 Tags are arranged hierarchically – when a person subscribes to a tag, they will receive posts that have that tag, and any sub-tags of that tag.
 They will NOT, however, receive posts tagged with a parent of their subscribed tag (unless they have also subscribed to the parent tag).
 For example, if a person subscribes to Music (and not to the parent tag of Music, Arts), they will see posts that have been tagged with Music, or any sub-tags of Music (if there are any), but they will NOT see posts that have the Arts tag.
 The reason that tags work this way is that this allows people to avoid getting posts in which they are not interested (e.g., I am interested in Music, but not in Drama, so I subscribe to Music, and not to Arts, which includes Drama).
 Given that tags work this way, there is one very simple rule that you should follow when it comes to selecting tags to put on your tagged posts: